publiclab/Leaflet.DistortableImage/README.md

 - `setCorner(idx, latLng)` - update an individual image corner and, where applicable, marker and toolbar positioning.
 We use this internally for `distort` mode.

-- `setCorners(corners)` - same as`setCorner`, but takes in a "corners" object to update all 4 corners.
+- `setCorners(corners)` - same as`setCorner`, but takes in a "corners" object to update all 4 corners with only one UI update at the end.
 We use this internally for image translation, rotation, and scaling.
    - Ex.
    ```JS
    /** keys: 0-4, values: L.latLng objects for desired corner positions */